carbon-design-system/carbon-charts/packages/svelte/README.md

 support client-side rendering (CSR) and server-side rendering (SSR).
 SvelteKit is powered by [Vite](https://github.com/vitest-dev/vitest).

-`@carbon/charts` and `carbon-components` should not be externalized for SSR when building for production.
+Modules `@carbon/charts` and `carbon-components` should not be externalized for SSR when building for production.

 ```js
 // vite.config.js